UNDERSTANDING NETWORK INFRASTRUCTURE IN COMPLEX ENVIRONMENTS

 Laying the Groundwork for Transformation

 Digital transformation is often associated with cloud platforms, automation, and next-generation connectivity.
-In large-scale industrial environments, however, it rarely starts with deploying something new.
-It begins with understanding the existing infrastructure that has developed over time, shaped by various demands, safety considerations, and the realities of the physical environment.
+In large-scale industrial environments, however, it rarely begins with deploying something new.

 Engineering Connectivity, for Harsh Environments